 This informational post talks about how installing a pallet walkway failed.
-Learn from their experience and possible tips to creating a successful walkway with pallets.
+Learn from their experience and possible tips for creating a successful walkway with pallets.

 22. Garden Walkway

-Install this easy and economic walkway in your garden space with some stones, and that’s all.
-Watch the video more information.
+Install this easy and economical walkway in your garden space with some stones, and that’s all.
+Watch the video for more information.

 23. Paving Path

 A simple way to transform a pathway is to lay down a superficial ground covering using paving stones.
-For more details, watch the video.
+For more details, see the video.

 24. Brick and Stone Pathway